 Participation in Maine's delegate selection process is open to all registered voters who at least 18 years old on the general election date and are enrolled in the Democratic Party.
 Residents who are enrolled in another party must change their affiliation at least 15 days before the primary.
-A resident who is unregistered or not enrolled in any party may register to vote on the day of the caucus.
-Absentee voting is available for those unable to attend the caucus.
+A resident who is unregistered or not enrolled in any party may register to vote on the day of the primary.

 24 of 32 delegates to the Democratic National Convention are allocated to presidential contenders according to the results of the primary.
 The party will use the actual vote, rather than ranked-choice voting, to allocate its delegates.
 A mandatory 15 percent threshold is required in order for a presidential contender to be allocated National Convention delegates at either the congressional district or statewide level.
 How the Democratic Proportional Delegate Allocation Math works.